- - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 6. Pupils should be taught to:

-a) use movement imaginatively, responding to stimuli, including music, and performing basic skills [for example, travelling, being still, making a shape, jumping, turning and gesturing]
+a) use movement imaginatively, responding to stimuli, including music, and performing basic skills [for example, travelling, being still,

 b) change the rhythm, speed, level and direction of their movements